 To check the courses wise Fee structure of various UG programmes and colleges - Click Here

-Candidate needs to cancel their admission and pay the DU admission withdrawal fee.
+Cancel your admission and pay the DU admission withdrawal fee.

 BA (Hons) Economics